RAB Racing: Car No. 29 history

 The second RAB car made its debut at the STP 300 at Chicago in 2012 as the second iteration of the No. 09.
 Kenny Wallace, who gave up his seat in the team's full-time 99 car due to lack of sponsorship, finished 4th in the race.
 In 2013, Wallace returned to drive a limited schedule of races in the renumbered 29 car.
 Alex Bowman, the full-time driver of the main No. 99 car, was set to drive one of two RAB cars at the season finale at Homestead, but his sponsor pulled out and the team released him.

 In 2014, Scott Lagasse Jr. drove at both Daytona races with "Alert Today, Alive Tomorrow" as the sponsor.
 Kenny Wallace ran a single race at Iowa Speedway with U.S. Cellular as his sponsor, starting and finishing 19th.
 Kelly Admiraal ran three races with a best finish of 22nd twice.
 In August, Milka Duno signed with the team to run select events, only qualifying for two races out of five attempts (Duno ran the season-finale at Homestead using the owners points of NEMCO Motorsports and Rick Ware Racing's 87 team).
 Joe Gibbs Racing driver Daniel Suárez ran the 29 with sponsor Arris Group at Chicagoland Speedway in September, scoring a season's-best 15th-place finish.

 In 2015, Justin Marks ran the season-opening race at Daytona with sponsor American Born Moonshine, qualifying on the outside pole, but finishing 34th after a crash.
 Kenny Wallace returned with the team at Iowa Speedway with the sponsorship U.S. Cellular, finishing 23rd.
-This would be RAB Racing final race as they later shut down their operations for the rest of the season.
+This would be the team's final race as they later shut down their operations for the rest of the season.